joshuahouston/theRIDE/README.md

 * goog_files
 * google_transit.zip (simply the goog_files just zipped)

 Please don't use these files.
 They were made for Google.
 This dataset is separate from the OpenStreetMap dataset because Google Maps and OpenStreetMap do not align well in the Sitka area.
-Use [Google Maps](https://www.google.com/maps/@57.0540593,-135.3292799,14z).
+Use [Google Maps](https://www.google.com/maps/@57.0540593,-135.3292799,14z) for all your Sitka transit needs.